 They often jump out of the tank when frightened and so you should keep your aquarium covered.

-Purple firefish cost about 25-30 dollars each.
+Purple firefish cost approximately 25-30 dollars each.